brantwynn/dfslides/README.md

 Demo Framework
 ========================
-How we pitch Drupal to potential clients
+_"How we pitch Drupal to potential clients"_